 Solution

-To determine the O.N of the underlined elements, we must refer to the general rules for assigning O.N to an element.
+To determine the O.N of the underlined elements, we must follow the general rules for calculating O.N of an element.

 Since Cl is a group 7(A) element and ZnCl2 is a binary compound then the O.N of Cl is –1, therefore, the O.N of Zn is